usmonovAbdilaziz/first-nestjs/README.md

 #### 3. Role-Based Access

 - Routes can be protected by specific roles using `@Roles()` decorator
-- Available roles: Admin, SuperAdmin, User
+- Available roles: Admin, SuperAdmin

 ### Available Decorators